-The Paris metro isn't especially difficult to use-- at least, once you get the hang of it.
+The Paris metro isn't especially difficult to use once you get the hang of it.
 But especially for visitors who don't know much French, it can feel a little daunting to navigate the public transportation system in the French capital.

-From signs that aren't translated into English (admittedly rare these days), to information booth staff whose English isn't always up to scratch (more common), confusion and misunderstandings sometimes occur.
-This, of course, can be a cause of mild stress or annoyance-- or even getting to your destination in a less than punctual manner.
+From signs that aren't translated into English (admittedly rare these days), to information booth staff whose English isn't always up-to-scratch (more common), confusion and misunderstandings sometimes occur.
+This, of course, can be a cause of mild stress or annoyance.
+Sometimes it can even prevent you from getting to your destination on time.

 The good news?
 Learning just a few basic words and expressions that you'll see everywhere in the metro can go a long way in helping you to get around, stress-free.
 Empower yourself by learning them now, and you'll find that you may feel much more confident using the system.

 Signs and Words to Watch for in the Paris Metro:

 - Correspondance/s: connection (as in connecting line, transfer line)

 - Passage Interdit: Forbidden passageway/Do not enter (usually at the head of a tunnel not reserved for metro passengers)

 - Un carnet: Pack of ten metro tickets

 - Plan du Quartier: Neighborhood map (most stations have these near the exits, allowing you to get a sense of where you need to go even if you don't have a Paris map with you and your phone's out of data.)